The Experience You Need In Wrongful Death Litigation

-Losing a loved one is a devastating experience in anyone’s life, particularly when the death is unexpected.
-If your loved one was killed in an accident caused by someone else’s negligence, we are here to help.
-Columbia wrongful death attorney Dan Pingelton can explore the circumstances of your case and help you determine if you may have grounds to proceed with a lawsuit.
-With over 30 years of experience as a personal injury lawyer, he will make every effort to seek justice and compensation on your behalf.
+Losing a loved one is a devastating experience, particularly when the death is unexpected.
+If your loved one was killed in an accident caused by someone else’s negligence, Pingelton Law Firm is here to help.
+Attorney Dan Pingelton can explore the circumstances of your case and help you determine if you may have grounds to proceed with a lawsuit.
+With over 35 years of experience as a personal injury lawyer, he will make every effort to seek justice and compensation on your behalf.

 In Missouri, a wrongful death lawsuit is appropriate when the death of a victim is a result of an “act, conduct, occurrence, transaction, or circumstance” following which the victim, had they not been killed, would have been entitled to recover damages.
 In short, wrongful death damages are available when a personal injury claim would have been appropriate.

-Unfortunately, many types of accidents may have fatal consequences, such as car crashes, pedestrian accidents, slip and falls, construction accidents, medical malpractice, and incidents involving defective products.
 Most wrongful death claims are rooted in the theory of negligence.
 This means that the victim died because someone else failed to use the proper care in the circumstances, either by acting carelessly or by failing to take the appropriate precautions.
-A knowledgeable wrongful death lawyer can help Columbia families and others build a claim to establish liability.

 Only one wrongful death lawsuit may be filed for each victim.
 If there are multiple family members who pursue such a claim, their cases must be brought together.